 To illustrate this point, the CIO Review report pointed to a hypothetical opportunity to purchase items in bulk to obtain a lower per-unit price.
 The problem is that this decision would lead to more inventories in the warehouse, increased distribution demands and greater dependence on having capital on hand.
 As such, the complete picture of the business is required to understand if the deal will actually be valuable.

 This example highlights the interconnectedness of operations in the warehouse sector, not to mention the need to integrate big-picture business systems, such as enterprise resource planning platforms, with warehouse management software.
 A Manufacturing Business Technology report put the issue bluntly.
 It stated that many companies neglect inventory management in favor of new technologies that have a direct impact on production.
 In doing so, however, they fail to recognize the way inventory management practices affect the organization as a whole and miss out on valuable opportunities.

 With all of this in mind, here are three non-warehouse lines of business that benefit from innovation in the supply chain:

-The rise of additive manufacturing is combining with increased demand for custom fabrication to put considerable pressures on sales teams.
+The rise of additive manufacturing is combining with increased demand for custom fabrication to put considerable pressure on sales teams.
 If a customer calls asking how much it would cost and how much time it would take to produce a good with a slight alteration, that sales worker on the phone must be able to provide an accurate and realistic estimate.
-This may involve asking an engineer to adjust the digital version of the product design to figure out what the change will look like, connecting with a production manager to find out what will need to be changed on the assembly line and interacting with warehouse leaders to figure out what supplies are available for that project and how long it will take to order new supplies.
+This may involve asking an engineer to adjust the digital version of the product design to figure out what the change will look like, connecting with a production manager to find out what will need to be changed on the assembly line, and interacting with warehouse leaders to figure out what supplies are available for that project and how long it will take to order new supplies.